-- Warfarin (Coumadin) is used to slow blood clotting.
-There are several reports showing that taking glucosamine sulfate with or without chondroitin increases the effect of warfarin (Coumadin), making blood clotting even slower.
+- Warfarin is used to slow blood clotting.
+There are several reports showing that taking glucosamine with or without chondroitin increases the effect of warfarin, making blood clot even slower.
 This can cause bruising and bleeding that can be serious.
-Don't take glucosamine sulfate if you are taking warfarin (Coumadin).
-Many natural medicines can interact with warfarin (Coumadin).
+Don't take glucosamine if you are taking warfarin.
+Many natural medicines can interact with warfarin.

 - Some medications for cancer work by decreasing how fast cancer cells can copy themselves.
-Some scientists think that glucosamine sulfate might increase how fast tumor cells can copy themselves.
-Taking glucosamine sulfate along with some medications for cancer might decrease the effectiveness of these medications for cancer.
-Any person who is receiving chemotherapy should talk with their health provider before taking glucosamine sulfate.
+Some scientists think that glucosamine might block these medications from decreasing how fast tumor cells can copy themselves.
+Taking glucosamine along with some medications for cancer might decrease the effectiveness of these medications.

-Some of these medications are etoposide (VP16, VePesid), teniposide (VM26), and doxorubicin (Adriamycin).
+Some medications used for cancer include etoposide (VP16, VePesid), teniposide (VM26), mitoxantrone, daunorubicin, and doxorubicin (Adriamycin).

 - Acetaminophen (Tylenol, others)

-- There is some concern that taking glucosamine sulfate and acetaminophen (Tylenol, others) together might affect how well each works.
-However, more information is needed to know if this interaction is a big concern.
+- There is some concern that taking glucosamine SULFATE and acetaminophen (Tylenol, others) together might affect how well each works.
+But more information is needed to know if this interaction is a big concern.
 For now, most experts say it is okay to use both together.

 - Medications for diabetes (Antidiabetes drugs)

-- There has been concern that glucosamine sulfate might increase blood sugar in people with diabetes.
-There was also the concern that glucosamine sulfate might decrease how well diabetes medications work.
-However, research now shows that glucosamine sulfate probably does not increase blood sugar in people with diabetes.
-Therefore, glucosamine sulfate probably does not interfere with diabetes medications.
-To be cautious, if you take glucosamine sulfate and have diabetes, monitor your blood sugar closely.
+- Some early research suggested that glucosamine might raise blood sugar in people with diabetes.
+But more recent and more reliable research now shows that glucosamine does not seem to affect blood sugar control in people with type 2 diabetes.
+Therefore, glucosamine probably does not interfere with diabetes medications.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.